sap-tutorials/Tutorials/tutorials/xsa-hdi-module/xsa-hdi-module.md

       };
 	```

 14. With the tables we created, you use a unique order id number as the primary key.
 Therefore you need a sequence to have an auto incrementing unique id generated when new data is inserted.
-Create a new sequence by right-clicking on the data folder and choosing “New”, then “File”.
+Create a new sequence by right-clicking on the data folder and choosing "New", then "File".

     ![Login](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/xsa-hdi-module/10.png)

 15. Enter the name of the file as `orderId.hdbsequence`.
-Click “OK”.
+Click "OK".

     ![Login](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/xsa-hdi-module/11.png)